 Seymour Biz has his bags packed for a well-earned break, but has picked another quartet of horses out for his readers before heading for the airport.
 He’s backing a Tom George inmate to benefit from a return to hurdling and win a big race at Cheltenham, on Saturday.
-You can view his previous selections here.
+You can find all recent analysis and previews from Seymour Biz in his weekly Saturday Horse Racing Tips column.

 This week we have what is billed as Trials Day at Cheltenham but don’t expect to see many champions running here at this meeting.
 Just take it as it is a great days racing.
 Many trainers will just be glad of a winner here, it is Cheltenham after all.
 ITV are covering four races on Saturday and Nicky Henderson has some of his top horses declared, whether they run is a different matter.
 He seems to have had some problems in the yard with a virus and withdrew some of his charges last week including Valtor, who is down to run in this week’s Cotswold Chase and O O Seven who is declared for the Skybet Chase at Doncaster.
 So even though the virus has only affected some of his horses, it didn’t affect Altior or Mister Fisher, I am loathe to tip any of his horses this week, I think they are best watched.
 This includes one of his stars, Champ, who the McCoy family have taken to their hearts.
 I think he may well win at the Festival but I am not so sure about Saturday due to his penalties.
 There is better value to be found in other contests on the card.
 The other televised meeting at Doncaster has some excellent racing and I have chosen two races from there to put in this week’s Lucky Fifteen.